cchevalier/DS3_Course_Project/CodeBook.md

 ## CodeBook.md
 ------
-# Coursera Data Science Specialization Course - Getting and Cleaning Data (DS3)
+Coursera Data Science Specialization Course - Getting and Cleaning Data (DS3)
 ------

-## Background: Original data set
+### Input: Original raw data set
 The [original] data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones